 In the summer (July and August) of 1998, Nancy played Dolly Levi at The Galveston Island Outdoor Musicals in Texas with Broadway star Jack Dabdoub as Horace Vandergelder…yes, the same theater that Marilyn Maye had done it previously.
 As a matter of fact, Nancy sang to the instrumental tracks that were created for Marilyn Maye when SHE did it!
 This was at a 2000 amphitheater and therefore deserves inclusion in this book.

-Jack Dabboub was a regular at this theater.
+Jack Dabdoub was a regular at this theater.
 He was returning at that time for his seventh season.
 He had already been a professional actor in New York for thirty or forty years.

 Nancy says it’s hard to pick out one moment in Dolly that stands above all others, “You don’t get to play a part like that every day”.
 She loved working with Jack.
 He was funny.
 He brought out the best in Nancy.

-I got my Bow caught in the closet door when Corneluis Hackl raced to hide from Horace in the hat shop.
+I got my bow caught in the closet door when Cornelius Hackl raced to hide from Horace in the hat shop.
 I couldn’t move from the door.
-Jack Dabdoub (Horace) rolled his eyes laughing watching the scenario as I tried break free.
+Jack Dabdoub (Horace) rolled his eyes laughing watching the scene as I tried to break free.